-Building a river cruise vessel is always an architectural challenge.
-Not only do the ships need to pass safely through locks and under bridges, they must also offer spacious interiors for the comfort of their guests.
-Shipyard De Hoop is tackling this difficult endeavour with an innovative, luxurious 135m newbuild.
+Shipyard De Hoop president and CEO Patrick Janssens explains to Rebecca Gibson how the company is well equipped to build river cruise vessels uilding a river cruise vessel is always an architectural challenge.
+Not only do the ships need to safely pass through locks and under bridges, they must also offer spacious interiors for the comfort of their guests.